vrajkumarpatel/Portfolio_Website/README.md

 # 📌 Personal Portfolio Website

 Welcome to my **Personal Portfolio Website**! 🚀 This website showcases my skills, experience, and projects as a Computer Science student.
 It is designed to be fully responsive, interactive, and visually appealing using **HTML, CSS, JavaScript**, and **Font Awesome** icons.
-Here is a link to the hosted website, check it out ~ [Portfolio Website](vrajpatel.info)
+Here is a link to the hosted website, 👉 [Visit my website](https://vrajpatel.info)

 ---